legiz-ru/remnawave-reverse-proxy/README.md

 -----
 ### Installation Guidelines
 ### 1. Single Server Setup:
-   - Select the option to install both the panel and node on the same machine.
-Once the process is complete, the script will automatically restart the panel and provide all necessary login credentials.
+   - Select the option "Install Remnawave components", then choose "Install panel and node on one server".
+Once the process is complete, the script will automatically restart the panel and provide all the necessary login details.
 ### 2. Dual Server Setup
-   - Start by installing the panel on the first server.
-Wait for the script to finish the setup and provide the login credentials for the panel.
+   - Start with the first server and select the option "Install Remnawave components," then choose "Install panel only."
+Wait for the script to complete the setup and provide the login details for the panel.
    - Log into the control panel, navigate to Nodes → Management, select the desired node, and click the "Important Information".
 In the pop-up window, you’ll see an icon to copy the certificate — click on it.
    - Proceed to the second server and initiate the node installation.
 When prompted, paste the certificate you copied earlier.
    - Upon completion, you’ll see a message confirming that the node has been successfully connected.